ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Experiments

+In this section, we provide a set of ablation study results to systematically investigate: (i) contributions of different modalities; (ii) effectiveness of the proposed components in AFRG and SLBS modules; and (iii) contributions of different losses.
+In addition, Fig. \ref{fig:vis_attn_weights} further provides visualisation results to explain the temporal alignments achieved by our proposed MIM and VIM. \\

+\textbf{Contributions of different modalities:} Table~\ref{tb:compare_ablation_study_modalities} evaluates the importance of different modality contributing to the final generated facial reactions.
+Our analysis yielded three key findings: (i) both speaker facial and speech behaviours are important in evoking listener's facial reactions; (ii) excluding facial modality resulted in low synchrony of the generated facial reactions; and (iii) in our framework, speaker speech behaviours made more contributions than facial behaviours in generating more diverse, realistic, and appropriate facial reactions. \\

-Tab.~\ref{tb:compare_ablation_study_comnponents} evaluates the importance of different components of our ReactFace.
-Our analysis yielded two key findings: (i) Both speaker visual and audio behaviours are critical in evoking listener's facial reactions.
-Excluding facial modality results in low diversity, realism, and synchrony of the generated reactions.
-Moreover, audio behaviour also has a significant impact on synchrony between generated facial reactions and speaker behaviours.
-In other words, our speaker behaviour encoding module can effectively extract and combine speaker audio-visual features; (ii) The proposed speaker-listener behaviour synchronization module clearly enhanced synchrony between the generated reactions and speaker behaviours.
-While employing either VIM or MIM improves the performance, combining the two leads to substantial gains in synchrony and diversity of generated reactions.
-This improvement may stem from better interaction/multi-model features.
+\textbf{Effectiveness of MIM and VIM in the SLBS module:} Table~\ref{tb:compare_ablation_study_comnponents} evaluates the importance of different components of our ReactFace.
+The results show that MIM (interaction between speaker audio signals and listener reactions) made large contributions to the Diversity (FRDiv) and Appropriateness (FRCorr) of the generated facial reactions.
+Meanwhile, our VIM (interaction between speaker facial behaviour and listener reactions) plays a key role in improving the diversity, realism, and appropriateness performances.
+While employing either VIM or MIM improves the performance, combining the two leads to substantial gains in synchrony, appropriateness, and diversity of generated reactions.
+This improvement may come from enriched interaction features derived from multiple perspectives, including both speaker's verbal and non-verbal cues. \\

+\textbf{Comparison between MIM in the SLBS module and p2p audio-visual alignment \cite{fan2022faceformer}:} The comparative analysis presented in Table~\ref{tb:compare_ablation_study_MIM_p2p} shows different results achieved by the modality interaction module (MIM) and the p2p audio-visual alignment method used in Faceformer \cite{fan2022faceformer} performed.
+These results clearly show that MIM outperforms the p2p method in many aspects.
+Specifically, the p2p audio-visual alignment technique that has been leveraged to synchronize visual lip movements with human audio at individual timestamps lacks consideration for comprehensive conversation context, leading to poorer appropriateness (FRCorr) and less varied reaction patterns (in terms of FRVar and FRDiv) and reaction realism (FRRea). \\

+\textbf{Effectiveness of the momentum employed in the AFRG module (in sampling block):} As shown in Table~\ref{tb:compare_sampling}, it is clear that momentum operation is essential for the sampling process, ensuring the appropriateness (FRCorr) and realism (FRRea) of the generated facial reactions.
+The reason is that the absence of momentum in reaction sampling leads to an abrupt transition between the previous and current frames' windows, making the generated facial reaction videos lacking the temporal continuity inherent in human behaviour.
+While momentum operation reduces the facial reaction diversity (FRDiv), it prevents abrupt changes and jitters, ensuring a more realistic and stable video output. \\